 - cannot exercise care for yourself, or you present a safety risk to others, and/or

 - interfere with, obstruct or prevent others from using streets, sidewalks or other “public ways.”

 Minor In Possession.
 (B&P § 25662 or VC13202.5) A minor in possession (MIP) can be a misdemeanor offense.
-Even as an infraction, this requires a 1 year license suspension and a conviction on your criminal record.
+Even as an infraction, is is a conviction on your criminal record.
 You can hire an attorney to appear in court on your behalf so you don’t miss school or work.
 We will conduct a court trial as part of our regular services in an MIP.
-We are successful in defending clients against underage drinking charges in trial and helping you retain driving privileges.
+We are successful in defending clients against underage drinking charges in trial and helping your future.
 Often a negotiated plea will result in a conviction for a minor infraction rather than a misdemeanor charge.
-A Minor in Possession ticket in Chico can result in discipline from the school or sports teams, a one year license suspension and fines.
+A Minor in Possession ticket in Chico can result in discipline from the school or sports teams, and can effect future employment.